1949:

 1950:

-Actor Jeff Conaway, who appears in Disney's 1977 Pete's Dragon as Willie, is born in New York City.
+Actor Jeff Conaway, who appeared in Disney's 1977 Pete's Dragon as Willie, is born in New York City.
 (Fans will remember him for his roles of Bobby Wheeler on TV's Taxi and Kenickie in the hit feature film Grease.)

 1955:

-In Anaheim, California, the Disneyland Hotel opens opposite the main exit of
+In Anaheim, California, the Disneyland Hotel opens (opposite the main exit of

-is Anything Can Happen Day.
+Anything Can Happen Day.
 Jimmie Dodd leads the Mouseketeers in forming a

 gadget band, using bottles, combs, wash tubs and other discarded junk for playing music.

-"People and Places" movie shorts that had previouslybeen shown in theaters.
+"People and Places" movie shorts that had previously been shown in theaters.

 1975: